-After starting a family and spending four years in Switzerland for Jerry’s research, Judy and Jerry returned to the United States.
+After starting a family and spending two years in Switzerland for Jerry’s research, Judy and Jerry returned to the United States.
 In 1964, Jerry was invited to teach in the religion department at Illinois Wesleyan University, so the family relocated to Bloomington.

 The group might have been small, but success kept their spirits buoyant.
 “We actually had some enormous successes, Judy recalled.
-“The first was a Taiwanese man [Chang Fu-chung].
-Taiwan wasn’t the open democracy we think of now, but he was freed and he came to town.
-He came to our house, sat in our living room and we still have a gift he gave us.
-We also had a Russian Jew [Isaak Rubinov] who was imprisoned in Russia.
+“Our first prisoner was Chang Fu-chung from Taiwan which, in the 1980s, was not the democracy it is today.
+After Mr. Chang was freed he came to Bloomington-Normal to visit us.
+He came to our house and we still have the gift he brought us.
+We also wrote on behalf of a Russian Jew [Isaak Rubinov] who was imprisoned in Russia.
 He was freed and allowed to join his family in Israel.
 Successes like that really kept the group going.”

 One of the achievements Judy is best known for in the community is her involvement in the foundation of Habitat for Humanity.
 It began after she and some friends heard about Habitat for Humanity and attended the annual international meeting in Indianapolis during the organizations’ 7th year.
-They came home interested in starting a local branch.
+They came home interested in starting a local affiliate.
 “Anytime you go to an international meeting of any organization it’s just so inspiring,” she laughed.
-“You meeting all these people from all over the world, with a common goal and a common interest, and we were just so excited.”
+“You meet all these people from all over the world, with a common goal and a common interest, and we were just so excited.”

 In order to make this dream a reality, Judy contacted a downstate liaison with the national office and got to work.
 “It was quite scary, because you know you need to raise thousands of dollars to build a home.
 Most organizations have relatively low monthly dues and here we were asking for thousands of dollars!”
 Money was not the only barrier—Judy was concerned about getting enough support from the community to make it possible.